Artificial Intelligence (AI) is changing everything.

 1. Human-Centricity

-Human-centered priorities ensure AI protects dignity and rights while enhancing human capabilities.
+Human-centered priorities ensure AI protects users while enhancing human capabilities.

-This requires proactively assessing impacts on privacy, usage and equality alongside technical performance.
+It proactively assesses impact on privacy, usage and equality alongside technical performance.

-Organizations achieve this by evaluating potential consequences across the entire AI lifecycle and incorporating feedback from diverse groups.
+Organizations start by evaluating potential consequences across the entire AI lifecycle.

 2. Mitigation

-Fairness requires ongoing scrutiny of both data governance and algorithms to prevent discrimination.
+Fairness requires ongoing scrutiny of both data and algorithms to prevent discrimination.

 This builds trust, protects compliance and safeguards reputation in sensitive domains.